amirfrsd/Bank-Card-Number-Validator/README.md

 bash validator.sh -p 6219861030762784
                         ☝️
 ```
-This can be used for a little donation too, LOL
+This could be used for a little donation too, LOL